nielsboecker/HoloRepository-Core/Misc/deployment/az_kubes_setup/README.md

 `kubectl create secret generic blobstorekey --from-literal=AZURE_STORAGE_ACCESS_KEY=<yourKey>`

 #### IP addresses for services
-Many of the IP Addresses for the Accessor and Pipelines etc requires an IP address.
+Some services (e.g. HoloRepository UI Server and Pipelines) requires configurations to the IP addresses of other components.

-First [deploy the application](###Apply-Kubernetes-configuration-to-cluster), and wait for the ip addresses to be assigned.
-Then change the configurations again to point to the ip addresses and apply the configurations again.
+To obtain the addresses for configuration, first [deploy the application](###Apply-Kubernetes-configuration-to-cluster) and wait for the ip addresses to be assigned.

+Then update the configurations to the assigned ip addresses.

+Finally, reapply the configurations to let it take effect.

 ### Apply Kubernetes configuration to cluster
 Connect to cluster using kubectl